Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Notation and Background

-The following distance is an analogue of the distance in Lemma~4.6 of \cite{KallenbergRandomMeasures} where it is used to metrize the vague topology on boundedly finite measures. \begin{defi} Let $\nu$ and $\nu'$ be counting measures on $\calM$.
-Then, we define the \emphdef{Gromov-Hausdorff-Prokhorov} metric $L_{GHP}$ between $\nu$ and $\nu'$ as:
+The following distance is an analogue of the distance in \cite[Lemma~4.6]{KallenbergRandomMeasures} where it is used to metrize the vague topology on locally finite measures. \begin{defi} If $\nu$ and $\nu'$ are counting measures on $\calM$, then we define: